 Its widespread presence enables them to apply its knowledge across countries with similar markets so that a success story in France becomes a happy ending for Italy or the UK as well.
 Other changes over the past year have included hiring an innovation manager to develop big data and IoT services, so that PHOENIX's market intelligence remains ahead of the curve.

-PHOENIX's Pharmacy Partnership programme is its most widely used service, incorporating a total of more than 14,000 pharmacies across the continent; 2,050 are owned by PHOENIX through the Benu, Apotek 1, and Rowlands Pharmacy brands.
+PHOENIX's European Pharmacy Partnership is its most widely used service, incorporating a total of more than 12,000 pharmacies across the continent; adding to 2,050 owned by PHOENIX through the Benu, Apotek 1, and Rowlands Pharmacy brands.
 For manufacturers, the partnership offers easy access to a large base of retailers, a cost-effective path to market and the benefit of specialised local knowledge.

 Pharmacies receive marketing and efficiency support as well as special conditions.
 Besides existing partners, Jung says the focus this year will be on attracting large OTC manufacturers and biotech companies for longer contracts and an expanded customer base.